airbop/airbop-client/README.md

 The [ISO 3166-1 alpha-2 country code](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements).
 This must be exactly two characters or it will be ignored.

 ###### label (optional)

-This is a 50 character string that can be used to 'tag' or 'group' devices.
+A 50 character string that can be used to 'tag' or 'group' devices.
+You will be able to target devices based on this value when you send your message from the AirBop servers.

+For example if you wanted to label devices registrations from tablets vs. phones you could label the phones: `phone` and the tablets: `tablet`, or `standard` and `HD`.
+Then you would be able to target each group separately.

 ###### lat (optional)
 The latitude value of the device.
 Stored as a float and accurate to one city block.